-- Reappointment at the current rank for another three years. - Termination of the appointment in accordance with the University of Virginia's policy on AGF (PROV-004, Employment of Academic General Faculty Members) (Section 4). - g.
-Annual Review Process The Darden School uses the same annual reporting and review process for all its faculty members, including AGF.
-Faculty submit a Faculty Activity Report, updated CV, and a personal statement in January that summarizes accomplishments from the prior calendar year and plans for the coming year.
+- Reappointment at the current rank for another three years. - Termination of the appointment in accordance with the University of Virginia's policy on AGF (PROV-004, Employment of Academic General Faculty Members). - g.
+Annual Review Process Darden's annual reporting and review process requires faculty to submit a Faculty Activity Report, updated CV, and a personal statement in January that summarizes accomplishments from the prior calendar year and plans for the coming year.
 AGF are reviewed as part of the Peer Review process every spring.
-This review is undertaken by a committee of senior faculty, chaired by the Senior Associate Dean for Faculty, that examines accomplishments for the last three calendar years.
-Written feedback is provided in late spring summarizing the committee's conclusions and recommendations, and comparative information is provided to aid in self-reflection and self-development goals. - h.
+It is chaired by the Senior Associate Dean for Faculty and examines accomplishments of the faculty for the last three calendar years.
+Feedback can provide guidance for the faculty as they prepare for promotion.
+Written feedback is provided to senior faculty and verbal feedback to assistant professors in late spring summarizing the committee's conclusions and recommendations, and written comparative information is provided to aid in self-reflection and self-development goals. - h.
 Promotions The standards and criteria for promotion of AGF on the teaching track, lecturer rank, and the reappointment of AGF on practice track are detailed in Part II and Part III of this document, respectively.
 The procedures to be implemented are detailed in Part IV of this document. - i.
-Expectation of Continued Employment (ECE) Review AGF members hired before January 3, 2017, who do not already serve with ECE as defined in PROV-004 and who choose to undergo an ECE review, will be reviewed for ECE using the same standards described in Part II and criteria in Part III below for promotion of AGF. - 3.
-PART II COMMON STANDARDS FOR ADVANCING IN RANK AT THE DARDEN SCHOOL TEACHING TRACK AND LECTURER TRACK
+Expectation of Continued Employment (ECE) Review AGF members hired before January 3, 2017, who do not already serve with ECE as defined in PROV-004 and who choose to undergo an ECE review, will be reviewed for ECE using the same standards described in Part II and criteria in Part III below for promotion of AGF.

+3. PART II - COMMON STANDARDS FOR ADVANCING IN RANK AT THE DARDEN SCHOOL TEACHING TRACK AND LECTURER TRACK